mong8se/dotfiles/Readme.md

 Uses [Taskfile](https://github.com/adriancooney/Taskfile) for running tasks, once the fish config is in place there is an alias for `run` to `./Taskfile`

     ./Taskfile <task> <args>
-    tasks:
+    Tasks:
-     1	autocleanup         # clean up stale symlinks that point to .dotfiles/ without prompting 2	cleanup             # clean up stale symlinks that point to .dotfiles/ 3	help                # this output
+         1	autocleanup         # clean up stale symlinks that point to .dotfiles/ without prompting 2	cleanup             # clean up stale symlinks that point to .dotfiles/ 3	homebrew:bundle     # install all brews in Brewfile 4	homebrew:install    # install homebrew itself
-     4	homebrew:bundle     # install all brews in Brewfile
+         5	hostname            # print hash of hostname 6	implode             # remove all symlinks that point to .dotfiles/ without asking 7	init                # do initial tasks for new install 8	install             # create symlinks for .dotfiles/home and ./dotfiles/config 9	make_alias_links    # create symlinks from aliases.json file, see below 10	submodule:init      # initialize all git submodules
-     5	homebrew:install    # install homebrew itself
+        11	submodule:update    # update all git submodules to their latest of the branch they're tracking 12	update              # create all symlinks and clean up stale ones 13	upgrade             # update submodules and vi 14	vi:cleanup          # Ask `vim-plug` to clean plugins 15	vi:install          # Ask `vim-plug` to install plugins 16	vi:update           # Ask `vim-plug` to update plugins

-     6	hostname            # print hash of hostname
+    default task:
-     7	implode             # remove all symlinks that point to .dotfiles/ without asking 8	init                # do initial tasks for new install *9	install             # create symlinks for .dotfiles/home and ./dotfiles/config 10	make_alias_links    # create symlinks from aliases.json file, see below 11	submodule:init      # initialize all git submodules
+    {
-    12	submodule:update    # update all git submodules to their latest of the branch they're tracking 13	update              # create all symlinks and clean up stale ones 14	upgrade             # update submodules and vi 15	vi:cleanup          # Ask `vim-plug` to clean plugins 16	vi:install          # Ask `vim-plug` to install plugins 17	vi:update           # Ask `vim-plug` to update plugins
+        update

-    * Default task
+    }

 ## Config Order